History of rapid transit: South Asia

 The Lahore Metro in Lahore, Pakistan opened in October 2020 with one line running south west–north east.
 It was the first automated and driverless rapid transit system in South Asia.
-The network currently has 26 stations (2 underground and 24 elevated) and js 27 kilometres long and is the first rapid transit line in Pakistan.
+The network currently has 26 stations (2 underground and 24 elevated) and is 27 kilometres long and is the first rapid transit line in Pakistan.
 Other lines of Lahore Metro are also planned.

-Bangladesh also inaugurated the metro in Dhaka, the first phase of Dhaka Metro's MRT Line 6 on December 28 of 2022, making metro services available to the public for the first time in the country.
+Bangladesh also inaugurated the metro in Dhaka, the first phase of Dhaka Metro's MRT Line 6 on December 28, 2022, making metro services available to the public for the first time in the country.